AndromedaIsComingg/DevOps-Projects-Darey.io/Project 12-Ansible-Refactoring-Assignments-&-Imports/README.md

 - `Ansible` has successfully performed Automation and carried out the following
   1. Configured our servers and hosts in the iventory
-  2. Configured a `playbook` file `site.yml` to refactor the static assignments `/static-assignments/common.yml` and `/static-assignments/uat-webservers.yml`
+  2. Configured a `playbook` file `site.yml` to import the static assignments `/static-assignments/common.yml` and `/static-assignments/uat-webservers.yml`
   3. Configured the static assignments `/static-assignments/uat-webservers.yml` to the role `/task/main.yml'

  Ansible performed the following actions: